It's Wednesday 4:47 PMWe're open.

 First and foremost, the upfront costs of additional rims will save you money in the long run.
 Most auto shops charge an additional fee to remove tires from the rim and place a different tire on the rim.
 When you have your winter tires placed on their own rims, you are only paying for the balancing and installation of the tires.

-Alloy Versus Steel Rims
+Alloy VS Steel Rims

 When it comes to choosing a set of rims for your winter tires, you have a choice between steel and alloy rims.
 Cost-wise, steel rims are less expensive but alloy rims are available in a wide price range.
 Before you get caught up on sticker prices, consider which rim is more appropriate for your needs.